 What Happens When Medical Bills go to Collections

-When medical debt is sent to collections, the collection agency is not allowed to report that debt to the credit bureaus as past due until after the six-month grace period has expired.
+When medical debt is sent to collections, the collection agency cannot report that debt to the credit bureaus as past due until after the grace period has expired.
 If you’ve resolved the debt or set up a payment arrangement (and kept up with it) within that time, they might not report it at all.
 This varies by lender or collector, though.

 Should I Pay Medical Bills in Collections?

-If you have verified that the debt is yours and the amount is accurate, then paying any off collections debt is a good idea.
+If you have verified that the debt is yours and the amount is accurate, then paying any off debt that’s in collections is a good idea.
 Doing so will help raise your credit score and help you build a solid credit history.
 That solid history will be helpful if you ever want to apply for a loan or a line of credit.

 How to Get a Medical Bill Out of Collections

 Once your medical debt has been sold to a collections company, they are unlikely to sell it back to your provider.
-If the debt is less than six months old, or if it is being paid by insurance, you should notify the credit bureaus about the error and have it removed.
+If the debt is still within the grace period or is being paid by insurance, you should notify the credit bureaus about the error and have it removed.

 The dispute/reporting process is simple.
 You can even do it online.
 Each of the credit reporting bureaus has instructions to walk you through it.